Do you need to transfer legal ownership?

 When must you use a TR1 Form?

-You use the form to transfer the whole of the property in one or more registered titles and/or if a property is being registered for the first time with the Land Registry.
+You use the form to transfer the whole of the property in one or more registered titles and/or to legally document if a property is being registered for the first time (transfer unregistered property).

-NB If you just looking to sell/transfer part of a registered title, Land Registry Form TP1 is used instead.
+NB - just looking to sell/transfer part of a registered title?
+Land Registry Form TP1 is used instead.

 What does a TR1 Form consist of?

-The form questions of various questions in 'Panels' on the left hand side and empty block on the right hand side where you must fill in the answers as truthfully and fully as possible.
+The government offers a guidance document to help here.
+The form consists of various questions in 'Panels' on the left-hand side and an empty block on the right-hand side where you must fill in the answers as truthfully and fully as possible.

 1: Title Numbers

-Insert the title number(s) of the property you are going to transfer (this is noted at the top of the first page of an official copy of the register).
-You can use one form for more than one title number.
-If the property is not registered, leave this panel blank.
+Insert the title number(s) of the property being transferred (noted at the top of the first page of the register).
+You can use one form for records of more than one title number.
+If it is an unregistered property, leave this panel blank.

 Using this form of transfer will result in the transfer of all the property in the registered title.
-If you only intend to transfer part of the property in the title, use form TP1 instead (see above).
+If you intend to transfer only part of the registered property in the title, use form TP1 instead (see above).

 Insert where shown a brief description (including the postcode) of the property you intend to transfer.
-If the property is registered, you will find this at the beginning of the Property Register as shown on the official copy of the register and it will normally be the postal address of the property.
+If the property is registered, you will find this at the beginning of the Property Register as shown on the official copy of the register and it will normally be the postal address of the house on the registered property too.

 Insert the date of completion in this panel (see panel 12: execution, below).
 Do not do this until after the transfer has been executed.

-Write here the full names (including all middle names) of all the person(s) who are going to transfer the property.
-This must be the name(s) of the registered owners in the register, or someone who can prove they can act on their behalf (such as an executor).
+The full names (including all middle names) of all the person(s) transferring the property.
+This must be the name(s) of the registered owners, or someone who can prove they can act on their behalf (such as an executor).

-If the information you put in this box does not match what appears in the register, you must supply the Land Registry with evidence as to why.
-This might be a deed poll or marriage certificate for someone who has changed their name.
+If the information in this box does not match the register, you must supply the Land Registry with evidence as to why.
+This might be a deed poll or marriage certificate for a new owner or someone who has changed their name.
 If one of the joint owners has died, you will need to send the Land Registry the death certificate or grant of probate.

 If the transferor is a company, you must complete the additional fields in the panel.

-Insert the full names of all the people to whom the property is to be transferred (maximum of four).
+The full names of all the people to whom ownership of the property is to be transferred (maximum of four).
 Do not include the titles “Mr" or “Mrs", but if you have any other title, please include it.

-If a sole proprietor (such as Mr A) wants to transfer the property to two (or more) people including himself (such as both Mr and Mrs A), his name will need to be included as well.
+If a sole proprietor (Mr A) wants to transfer ownership of the property to two (or more) people including himself (Mr and Mrs A), his name will need to be included as well.
 He cannot transfer just a share of the property.

 If the transferee is a company, you will need to complete the additional fields in the panel.

-Each transferee needs to supply the Land Registry with a correspondence address, which must be a postal address either in the UK or abroad.
+Each transferee needs to supply the Land Registry with a postal address either in the UK or abroad.
 Please remember to include any postcode or overseas equivalent.
 You may also supply up to two other addresses, which may be a postal, email, box number, or UK document exchange address.

-Keeping your address up to date is very important because the Land Registry may have to send important notices that could affect your rights.
+Keeping your address up to date is important because the Land Registry may have to send notices that could affect your rights.

 This statement is appropriate in all cases; do not add to, or otherwise amend this panel.

 Enter the amount paid for the property being transferred where shown (first box).
-If the transfer is to be by way of gift, select the second box.
-If the transfer is for any other consideration, select the third box and enter the details.
+If the transfer is a gift, select the second box.
+If the transfer is for anything else, select the third box and enter the details.

-In providing these guarantees the transferor(s) give certain binding promises about their title to the property.
+The transferor(s) give certain binding promises about their title to the property.
 There are two types, though either may be modified.
-These guarantees impose obligations, which will continue to bind the owner even after completion of the transfer.
-This area is complex and if you have any doubts we recommend you seek the advice of a solicitor or other professional, as we cannot provide you with legal advice.
+These guarantees continue with the title of the new owner even after the completion of the transfer.
+This area is complex and if you have any doubts we recommend you seek the advice of a solicitor or other professional.

 • Full title guarantee: the transferor(s) guarantee, to the best of their knowledge, that there are no financial charges/encumbrances (such as mortgages) or other third party interests (such as rights of way/leases) which affect the property other than those already revealed to the transferee(s)